killtacnine/ctfs/umassctf_2024/pwn/bench-225/README.md

 Now, I am *100% certain* the last two arguments of this call *can* be `NULL`.
 But, the mistake I made was... *drumroll*...
 I set `rdi` to the character bytes of `/bin/sh\0` instead of a *pointer* to those bytes.

-Well, how do we `rdi` a pointer?
-Since we can `NULL` terminate `/bin/sh`, we really just need an the address where the start of the string is written.
+Well, how do we set `rdi` to a pointer to "/bin/sh"?
+Since we can `NULL` terminate `/bin/sh`, we really just need the address where the start of the string is written.

 Let's go back to our leaks...
 This is a stack based buffer overflow, so if we can get the *address of the stack* we can point to data we control!
 Cutting out some of the trial and error here, just know that `%19$p` leaks an address on the stack.
 This address is consisently 328 bytes *ahead* of the *start* of our ROP chain, so if we know how many instructions we *need* we can just tack as much data at the end of our ROP chain as we want to point to after calculating the offset from the start of our overflow.